J-Manore/Sign-Language-Detection/README.md

 # Sign-Language-Detection

+Description:
-A Python-based tool that uses OpenCV and TensorFlow to recognize ASL gestures and convert them into text, aiding communication for people with hearing impairments.
+Python-based application designed to recognize American Sign Language (ASL) gestures using OpenCV and TensorFlow.
+The system converts these gestures into text, aiming to bridge communication gaps for people with hearing impairments.

+Technologies Used:
+Python
+OpenCV
+TensorFlow
+HTML, CSS

+Features:
+Real-time ASL gesture recognition.
+Converts ASL gestures into readable text.
+Built using machine learning techniques for accurate gesture recognition.